onnx/onnx/docs/Operators.md

   - inputs: ["X_1", "Z_1", "C"]
   - outputs: ["W_new"]

-  Inside the training algorithm graph, one can invoke the graph via adding a GraphCall node with
+  Inside the training algorithm graph, one can invoke the inference graph via adding a GraphCall node with

   - inputs: ["X_1", "W", Z_1"]
   - outputs: ["Y_1"]